Distributed Order Management Quickstart Guide

 }

-const mlPrediction = await mlModel.predict({
+const mlPrediction = {

 const inventoryLevels = await getInventoryLevels(order.line_items.map(item => item.product_id));